-With a complete package of trucking, customs brokerage, warehouse and distribution services on both sides of the border between Canada and the U.S., Universal Logistics is ideally positioned to deliver freight forwarder and custom broker solutions that will help you reduce freight costs, optimize transit times and achieve air-tight compliance.
+With a complete package of trucking, customs brokerage and distribution services on both sides of the border between Canada and the U.S., Universal Logistics is ideally positioned to deliver solutions that will help you reduce freight costs, optimize transit times and achieve air-tight compliance.
 The savings for your company could add up to thousands of dollars or more.
 You will be even more impressed with our unmatched service commitment, which extends to those rare situations when something goes wrong because of an unexpected event, such as severe weather or labour disputes.

 Learn more about what we could do for your company by requesting your free introductory consultation today.